Wildwood Cemetery

 Green Burials At Wildwood Cemetery

-Green Burials are allowed at Wildwood Cemetery in most of the sections.
-Since Green Burials do not involve chemicals it is important for you to think about your funeral preferences ahead of time.
-Many of our local Funeral Homes are willing to work with you.
+Green Burials are allowed at Wildwood Cemetery in all sections.
+Since Green Burials do not involve chemicals, it is important for you to think about your funeral preferences ahead of time.
+Most of the local Funeral Homes are willing to work with you.

 Green Burial Massachusetts is located in Greenfield, MA and has produced a brochure that will probably answer most of your questions: